White Paper: Local Government AI Transformation - From Strategy to Value

 Start a conversation

-Part of a wider AI leadership series: This paper forms part of a wider series examining what AI means for the country, for society, for organisations, and for individuals – moving the conversation beyond hype and fear toward practical, evidence-based leadership.
+Part of a wider AI leadership series: This white paper forms part of ICS.AI’s evidence-based leadership series, exploring what AI means for organisations, society, and individuals – moving the conversation beyond hype and fear toward practical, evidence-based leadership.

 Previous papers in the series include The Human Firewall – Why AI Won’t Replace Most Jobs, which explores AI’s impact on employment, accountability, and the enduring role of human oversight.